NIRSAL MFB introduces salary advance, loans for traders

-Traders and salary earners can now access Nirsal Microfinance Bank Limited (NIRSAL MFB) loans following the introduction of two new products, namely, Salary Advance and SME Loan by the bank.
+Traders and salary earners can now access Nirsal Microfinance Bank Limited, NIRSAL MFB, loans, following the introduction of two new products, Salary Advance and SME Loan, by the bank.

 The management of the bank said the new products were part of its On-Balance Sheet Lending portfolio, for easy access to credit facilities by Micro, Small and Medium Enterprises that required affordable credit facilities to boost their businesses, and salary earners to cater for immediate/pressing needs.